email: roadarch@outlook.com

 More Frisch's Big Boys:

-Covington, KY [map]
+Covington, KY [gone]

-Louisville, KY [gone]
+Louisville, KY [vintage; gone]

-Bethel, OH [map]
+Bethel, OH [gone]

 Cincinnati, OH [gone]